What to Eat for Your Body Type

-This means that when they then try to lower their cholesterol with diet or medication, the body is unable to create enough adrenal hormones to keep up with the stress.
+This means that when they then try to lower their cholesterol with diet or medication, the body would be unable to create enough adrenal hormones to keep up with the stress.

-So adding more animal fats to your diet handles this problem, so your body is able to produce adrenal hormones without developing high cholesterol.
+So adding more animal fats to your diet handles this problem, so your body would be able to produce adrenal hormones without developing high cholesterol.

-Also, adrenal types typically have blood sugar issues, so if you don’t have enough fat in your diet you tend to crash and burn and don’t feel very satisfied.
+Also, adrenal types typically have blood sugar issues.
+This is why if you don’t have enough fat in your diet, you tend to crash and burn and don’t feel very satisfied.
 Therefore, it’s very important for adrenal types to have enough fats in their diet.

-I don’t recommend cruciferous vegetables—kale, broccoli, brussel sprouts— because adrenal types usually experience bloating.
-Kale shakes in the exception and will be fine, but if you’re experiencing bloating, gas or stomach pain, then you should stop eating cruciferous vegetables.
+I don’t recommend cruciferous vegetables— kale, broccoli, brussel sprouts— because adrenal types usually experience bloating.
+Kale shakes are the exception and will be fine.
+But then, if you’re experiencing bloating, gas, or stomach pain, then you should stop eating cruciferous vegetables.